-In 1967, despite Israeli pleas that Jordan remain neutral during the Six-Day War, Jordanian forces attacked Israeli-held West Jerusalem on the war's second day.
+In 1967, despite Israeli pleas that Jordan remains neutral during the Six-Day War, Jordanian forces attacked Israeli-held West Jerusalem on the war's second day.

-On 27 June 1967, a few weeks after the war ended, Israel extended its law and jurisdiction to East Jerusalem and some surrounding area, incorporating it into the Jerusalem Municipality.
+On 27 June 1967, a few weeks after the war ended, Israel extended its law and jurisdiction to East Jerusalem and some surrounding areas, incorporating it into the Jerusalem Municipality.

-On 18 april 1968, an expropriation order by the Israeli Ministry of Finance more than doubled the size of the Jewish Qaurter, evicting its Arab residents and seizing over 700 buildings of which only 105 belonged to pre-1948 Jewish inhabitants.
+On 18 April 1968, an expropriation order by the Israeli Ministry of Finance more than doubled the size of the Jewish Quarter, evicting its Arab residents and seizing over 700 buildings of which only 105 belonged to pre-1948 Jewish inhabitants.

-The old quarter was thus extended into the Mughrabi Harat Abu Sa'ud, and other quarters steeped in Arab and Palestinian history.
+The old quarter was thus extended into the Mughrabi Hadrat Abu Sa'ud, and other quarters steeped in Arab and Palestinian history.

-The order designated these areas for public use, but were intended for Jews alone.
+The order designated these areas for public use but was intended for Jews alone.
 The government offered 200 Jordanian dinars to each displaced Arab family.

 After the Six-Day War population of Jerusalem increased by 196% The Jewish population grew by 155% while the Arab population grew by 314%.
 The population of the Jewish population fell from 74% in 1967 to 72% in 1980, to 68% in 2000, and to 64% in 2010.

 Israeli Agriculture Minister Ariel Sharon proposed building a ring of Jewish and prevent it from becoming part of an urban Palestinian bloc stretching from Bethlehem to Ramallah.
 On 2 October 1977, the Israeli cabinet approved the plan, and seven neighborhoods were subsequently built on the city's eastern edges.